Business name: Webtalk

 Trust me when I say that happens.

-There are many programs out there who would go to the ends of the earth to try and make sure you won’t get your hard-earned money.
+There are many programs out there that would go to the ends of the earth to try and make sure you won’t get your hard-earned money.

 Apart from that, there’s also the fact that it’s an MLM.